Personal tools

 Since 2001, MFI has been the first and so far only group of its kind to have accreditation from the UN as a Non-Governmental Organization (NGO) with Consultative Roster Status.
 MFI has used that status for several years to have a team of psychiatric survivors enter the UN to participate in international negotiating sessions about the human rights of people labeled with disabilities.

-Pictured above is poet, author and psychiatric survivor John McCarthy of MindFreedom Ireland, who is part of the MFI team that entered into the UN to bring up human rights in the metal health system.
+Pictured above is the late poet, author and psychiatric survivor John McCarthyof MindFreedom Ireland, who was part of the MFI team that entered intothe UN to bring up human rights in the mental health system.
+For more info on John’s legacy click here.

-MFI has also reached out to WHO via Dr. Benedetto Saraceno, WHO Director of Mental Health & Substance Dependence.
+MFI has also reached out to a variety of personnel at WHO.
+As stated above, Dr. Benedetto Saraceno, who at that time was WHO Director of Mental Health & Substance Dependence, was most helpful.
 MFI seeks to impact WHO’s policy about human rights and the mental health system.
+Again, to read about Dr. Saraceno’s statement about MFI, click here.

 MindFreedom has also reached out to and met with leaders of the World Psychiatric Association about the need for moderated dialogue between psychiatric survivor and mental health professional organizations.
-For information on these meetings click here.
+For information on these meetings – including video, photos, statements, news conference and more – click here.
+Unfortunately, our request for dialogue was not reciprocated.